alephium/old-wiki/Miner-Guide.md

 You must first follow the steps in the [[Testnet Guide]], in order to download, configure, start your node and use Swagger (or any other openapi clients).

-## Mining ALF

 Please note that the default address and port for the REST API is `http://localhost:12973/`.

+### Start mining

+You can **start** mining on your local node by doing a POST on `/miners?action=start-mining`.

+The server should answer simply with `true` to confirm that the mining process has now started.

+Please note that this will create random miner addresses to receive block rewards.
+If you want to use specific addresses, please create a miner wallet following the last section of this article.

+### Stop mining

+Similarly, you can **stop** mining on your local node by doing a POST on `/miners?action=stop-mining`.

 ### Create a new miner wallet

-First, you must create a dedicated wallet for mining (as opposed as a *traditional wallet*, a *miner wallet* have multiple addresses which are used to collect fees for each groups).
+First, you must create a dedicated wallet for mining (as opposed to a *traditional wallet*, a *miner wallet* have multiple addresses which are used to collect fees for each group).

 You can create a miner wallet (please note the definition of the field `isMiner`) by doing a POST with the following data on `/wallets`.